leejo/leejo.github.io/_posts/2023-07-22-scanner_not_scanner.md

 I finally bought a scanner.
 Mainly for my <a href="https://www.alpinepanoramics.com/" target="_blank">Alpine Panoramics project</a>.
 The key here is that the "scanner" I bought is actually a medium format digital camera, and to fund that I <a href="{{ site.baseurl }}/2021/05/31/hasselblad_reality/#update">traded in</a> some defunct medium format film equipment as well as the digital back that I was using with it.

-What makes this setup ideal for scanning film is the a) high resolution sensor (102MP) combined with b) a feature that allows combining multiple shots to boot resolution: "pixel shift", giving approx 400MP images.
+What makes this setup ideal for scanning film is the a) high resolution sensor (102MP) combined with b) a feature that allows combining multiple shots to boost resolution: "pixel shift", giving approx 400MP images.

 Here's the setup: